Masavi/lhl-july11-cohort/L3_Async-control-flow/README.md

 These functions are provided by the browser's web API. `setTimeout` allows you to wait for an amout of miliseconds untill executing a block of code.

-`setInterval` will execute a block of code every defined amount miliseconds.
+`setInterval` will execute a block of code every defined amount of miliseconds.

 In the following example you can observe how synchronous code always runs first, and then all of the asynchronous code runs.
 Every time that the `setTimeout` timers expire, they execute their respective callbacks from within.